csci110/csci110.github.io/5_PuzzlePrincess.md

 We need some way to increment the `moveCount` variable for every square that isn't empty.
 We already have a nested `for` loop that visits every square on the board, so we might as well have it do this other task for us besides growing the `boardString` string:

-- [ ] Inside the column loop of the nested `for` loops, test to see if the current square contains the `emptySquareSymbol`.
+- [ ] Inside the column loop of the nested `for` loops, test to see if the current square does NOT contain the `emptySquareSymbol`.
 If it does NOT, increase the value of `moveCount` by one.
 Again, challenge yourself to use a property name instead of the character '-' (*HINT: it is a property of the `TicTacToe` class instances*).

 Run the game again, and test by dropping markers in various board positions.
 Verify that the debug output displays the turn number correctly.